DuhaimeLab/VirusHostNetworkAnalysis/docs/README.md

-## Virus-Phage Network Analysis
+## Virus-Host Network Analysis

-Take the output of VHIP and do analyses and data visualization, including VHIP predictions analysis, network visualization, and network properties calculations.
-The results will contribute to Eric Bastien's PhD project in the Duhaime Lab.
+Take the output of VHIP 2.0 and do analyses and data visualization, including matrix analysis, network visualization, and network properties calculations.
+VHIP is an algorithm that predicts the interactions between virus and host pairs.

 - Input: Results from VHIP
-- Output: Network visualization and matrix
+- Output: Network visualization, matrix, and calculations